Invincible-ZHANG/blog-homepage/README.md

 ## Deployment

-After executing `npm run build` under the root directory, the project file will be generated to the `dist` directory.
+After executing `npm run build` under the root directory, the project file will be generated to the `docs` directory.

-You can then deploy the dist directory to your favorite server hosting provider.
+You can then deploy the docs directory to your favorite server hosting provider.

 The following is an example of `GithubPage`:

 1. create `userName.github.io` Repo

 2. ```sh
-   cd dist
+   cd docs
    git init
    git add -A
    git commit -am"init"